-Overall, from 2004 to 2008, an area of some 40 hectares has been surveyed with geophysical techniques.
+Overall, from 2004 to 2008, an area of some 40 ha has been surveyed with geophysical techniques.

-At least two perpendiculars and one horizontal street were recognized along with various walls some of which are connected with the bath complex that we mapped on the surface.
-Streets and various components of city-blocks were also recognized in fields close to the southern edge of the plateau, even in fields within the modern settlement and despite the substantial background noise from modern activities.
+At least two perpendiculars and one horizontal street were recognized along with various walls some of which relate to the bath complex that we mapped on the surface.
+Streets and various components of city blocks were also recognized in fields close to the southern edge of the plateau, even in fields within the modern settlement and despite the substantial background noise from modern activities.